The following are answers to some of the most common questions about charging the Ford F-150 Lightning.

 What is required to get the Ford Intelligent Backup Power working in my home?

-In order to get the Ford Intelligent Backup Power installed and working so that your Lightning F-150 will be able to send power to your house during an outage, you will need the Ford Charge Station Pro and the Home Integration System (available in 2023), which will be sold through Fordcharging.ca and will include an inverter, microgrid integration device, dark-start battery, and cellular connection.
+In order to get the Ford Intelligent Backup Power installed and working so that your Lightning F-150 will be able to send power to your house during an outage, you will need the Ford Charge Station Pro and the Home Integration System (planned 2024 availability), which will be sold through Fordcharging.ca and will include an inverter, microgrid integration device, dark-start battery, and cellular connection.

 When can I start the Ford Intelligent Backup Power installation process?